shpongledsummer/atmospheric-weather-card/README.md

 ## Fonts & Icons

-If you want to use the exact fonts and weather icons from the screenshots in your own setup, follow these steps below.
+If you want to use the exact fonts and weather icons from the screenshots in your own setup, here's how.

 <details>
 <summary><strong>Font family used in the examples</strong></summary>